Luccas-Wang/MRS/README.md

 		6. Creation of csv file for the submission.

 2. Python modules :
-    - data_process.py : This module allows us to transform the data of a csv file into a sparse ratings matrix and functions to convert the final made predictions in a csv file of the correct format expected by the Kaggle competition.
+    - data_process.py : This module transforms the data of a csv file into a sparse ratings matrix and functions to convert the final made predictions the correct format.
 It contains the following important functions:

+			- preprocess_data(data):
+				Parameters:
+				Returns:
 			- preprocess_data(data):
 				Parameters:
 				Returns:

     - SGD_helpers.py : This module executes the program

 			- preprocess_data(data):
 				Parameters:
 				Returns: